 Darwin is set to begin his undergraduate career at Columbia University in the fall, with an interest in studying biology, neuroscience, or biochemistry.
 Throughout his academic career, Darwin has challenged himself to fill his schedule with difficult advanced placement courses and numerous extracurriculars to prepare for college and forge a path to achieve a medical career.

 Darwin’s mother Judith immigrated to the United States from Puebla, Mexico, when she was 19 in the hopes of a better life.
 She balanced many part-time jobs in an effort to help support her family in her home country before meeting his father, and eventually starting their own family.
 The family still faced difficulties, as his parents worked long hours while trying to balance a healthy home life.
-When his brother was born with serious birth defects, his mother still somehow managed to balance providing her brother special care on top of work and taking care of the household.
+When his brother was born with serious birth defects, his mother still somehow managed to balance providing her son special care on top of work and taking care of the household.

 Though life wasn’t perfect and the family had their ups and downs, Darwin was still able to apply himself in his advanced classes and throw himself into extracurriculars.
 But seemingly out of nowhere, the life the family knew seemed to come crashing down.

 “On a mild afternoon in September, my mother’s life was obstructed by an unforeseen malignant tumor found in her right breast by her doctor,” Darwin recalled.
 “We were stunned.
 Our family had no history of cancer, and she was just 36.”

 The family’s routine was turned upside down as years of oncologists visits filled their days.
 As his mother’s breast cancer spread, the family traveled between the hospital and specialists’ appointments often.
 For two years, his mother was able to be treated with chemotherapy pills, but unfortunately her condition continued to worsen.